Danielkioko18/CEMA-Basic-Health-Information-System/README.md

 ### 1. Clone the Repository

 ### 2. Create a Virtual Environment
-   in your system, navigate to the folder you would like to place the project in and run this commands python -m venv venv
+   In your system, navigate to the folder you would like to place the project in and run this commands

+    python -m venv venv

     source venv/bin/activate

     venv\Scripts\activate on windows

 ### 3. Install Dependencies
    run this command

     pip install -r requirements.txt

 ### 4. Create Superuser (Optional)
     python manage.py runserver

 ### 5. Run the Development Server
     python manage.py runserver

 ## API Usage 📡

 Get Client Profile API

 URL: /api/client-profile/<client_id>/

 Returns client data along with enrolled programs in JSON format.